 If you want to learn a little bit about me, here is probably a good place to start.
-I'm Geoflly Adonias, an Electrical Engineer from João Pessoa, Brazil, now living in Waterford, Ireland, where I'm pursuing a PhD degree.
+I'm Geoflly Adonias, an Electrical Engineer from João Pessoa (Brazil) now living in Waterford (Ireland) with my beautiful wife, where I'm pursuing a PhD degree.

 Writing and Reading

-You might've guessed that, as a PhD student, I spend most of my time writing and reading scientific papers and reports, and yes, you're right, most of the writing I do nowadays is towards papers to be published in peer-reviewed journals as well as reading related literature.
+You might've guessed that, as a PhD candidate, I spend most of my time writing and reading scientific papers and reports, and yes, you're right!
+Most of the writing I do nowadays is towards papers to be published in peer-reviewed journals as well as reading related literature.

-However, whenever I get the time, I like to read non-fiction books, usually personal development and biographies.
-I'm no Oprah but here are some of my recommended readings that I hope you'll like them:
+However, whenever I get the time, I like to read books, usually personal development, crime thrillers and sci-fi & fantasy.
+I'm no Oprah but here are some of my recommended readings that I hope you'll like: